 Imagine the excitement of moving to a new area.
 Well, to be honest some folks dislike relocating, but I have always tried to maintain the view that any new place has opportunities for exploration.
 Since relocating, I've noticed several cool modern homes and buildings in State College, Pennsylvania, which, if you did not already realize, is home to the main campus for The Pennsylvania State University, more commonly known as Penn State.

 The architecture in central Pennsylvania appears to be influenced predominately by Victorian, colonial, and traditional styles.
-Nevertheless, as with many college towns, university architecture departments tent to influence a smattering of eclectic styles within their respective areas.
+Nevertheless, as with many college towns, university architecture departments tend to influence a smattering of eclectic styles within their respective areas.

 Recently, I stopped at a very cool mid-century modern home near the school my son attends and spoke with the owner about the architect.
 Apparently, the home in question was designed by a former professor of architecture named A. William Hajjar.
 Having only heard the name phonetically from the owner, my early searches led nowhere, until I explored Penn State's own websites.
 I learned that Mr. Hajjar, also known as "Wild Bill," was "(t)he youngest of a large immigrant Lebanese family."
 He earned "his bachelor's degree in architecture from the Carnegie Institute of Technology (now Carnegie Mellon University)."
 Later he studied at MIT earning a masters in the early '40s.